ConsumerDataStandardsAustralia/standards/slate/source/includes/nfrs.md

 - Unattended calls should be managed to avoid short term bursts of traffic

 ## Reporting Requirements
-The mechanism for reporting will be via administration end points that are yet to be defined.
+The mechanism for reporting will be via the CDR [Administration Endpoints](#admin-apis).

 The following information is to be reported: